herlesupreeth/CoIMS_Wiki/README.md

 		https://android.googlesource.com/platform/packages/providers/TelephonyProvider/+/refs/heads/master/assets/sdk30_carrier_id/carrier_list.textpb

-		Resolution: Wait for vendor to release an update and hopefully it contains the updated carrier list
+		Solution: Wait for vendor to release an update and hopefully it contains the updated carrier list
 	- If PLMN is not on the above lists

-		Resolution: Refer the following link
+		Solution: Refer the following link

 		https://source.android.com/devices/tech/config/carrierid#integrating_carrier_ids_with_carrierconfig

 2. If the SIM is placed in non-default SIM slot in a multi-SIM phones i.e. SIM in slot 1 (SIM slot 0 (default), SIM slot 1) of device
+    - Solution: Place the SIM in default SIM slot (i.e. SIM slot 0) of the device
 3. VoWiFi may not work on most devices because the ePDG address is still hard-coded in configuration files on the device and is not fetched from USIM